-- 15. There will not be a sale at the State Show.
-The Champion and Reserve Champion will be residue tested. - 16.
-Steers and market heifers may be sold at the County Show and brought to the State Show provided the exhibitor does not accept the money until after the final show. - 17.
-All steers and market heifers entered in the individual class must me halter broken and shown at halter.
-No other forms of restrain, such as nose rings, tongs and/or nose leads are permissible. - 18.
+- and no appeals will be allowed.
+Registration papers will not be considered in the classification process. - 13.
+Steers will be classified based on the "Georgia 4-H and FFA State Steer Breed Classification Guidelines".
+Classifiers will be given a copy of these guidelines and instructed to utilize them in their decisions. - 14.
+Exhibitors will not be allowed to change a heifer from the Market Heifer Show to the Breeding Heifer Show or vice-versa. - 15.
+Breed Associations are invited to support their respective breed shows. - 16.
+There will not be a sale at the State Show.
+The Champion and Reserve Champion will be residue tested. - 17.
+Steers and market heifers may be sold at the County Show and brought to the State Show provided the exhibitor does not accept the money until after the final show. - 18.
+All steers and market heifers entered in the individual class must be halter broken and shown at halter.
+No other forms of restrain, such as nose rings, tongs and/or nose leads are permissible. - 19.
 All steers and market heifers must be dehorned.
-Any re-growth of horns should be rasped and made presentable for show. - 19.
-Neck ropes must be used for tying steers and market heifers and provided by the exhibitor. - 20.
+Any re-growth of horns should be rasped and made presentable for show. - 20.
+Neck ropes must be used for tying steers and market heifers and provided by the exhibitor. - 21.
 Do not bring straw into the barn at the State Show; cattle will be tied on shavings.
-Straw can be used in tie-outs. - 21.
-There will be no singeing or burning of the hair on show calves. - 22.
+Straw can be used in tie-outs. - 22.
+There will be no singeing or burning of the hair on show calves. - 23.
 Force filling of steers/market heifers with any substance, water included, is prohibited.
 This includes use of pumps, drenches, tubes, hoses, etc. Drenches are acceptable when using products to help the animal (example electrolytes, calming, and bloat guards).
 Drench guns must be no larger than 150cc.
 All steers/market heifers must be shown in their natural conformation and structure without alteration by modification except for the grooming and treatment of the hair and hooves.
-No graphite, hair, cotton twine, etc. may be applied. - 23.
-Any steer/market heifer that breaks loose from the exhibitor three (3) times while in the show ring will be disqualified. - 24.
-Steers/market heifers cannot be reloaded and/or transported on the grounds until that animal has completed showing. - 25.
-A person eligible for the First Year Exhibitor Market Beef Show is anyone participating in the State Market Beef Show for the first time. - 26.
-Only one parent, agent/teacher, immediate family member or another exhibitor will be allowed in the make-up area with the exhibitor during the Market Beef Show. - 27.
+No graphite, hair, cotton twine, etc. may be applied. - 24.
+Any steer/market heifer that breaks loose from the exhibitor three (3) times while in the show ring will be disqualified. - 25.
+Steers/market heifers cannot be reloaded and/or transported on the grounds until that animal has completed showing. - 26.
+A person eligible for the First Year Exhibitor Market Beef Show is anyone participating in the State Market Beef Show for the first time. - 27.
+Only one parent, agent/teacher, immediate family member or another exhibitor will be allowed in the make-up area with the exhibitor during the Market Beef Show. - 28.
 Steer, market heifer and breeding heifer exhibitors will compete together in showmanship.
 Classes will be broken by grade in school.
 The classes will be judged on 100% showmanship.
 Cattle may be fitted at the exhibitor's discretion.
-Refer to Rule 6 page 3 for other showmanship regulations. - 28.
+Refer to Rule 6 page 3 for other showmanship regulations. - 29.
 A Champion and Reserve Champion will be selected in each division.
 A Supreme Champion and Reserve Supreme Champion will be selected form the Division Champions and Reserve Champions.
 In addition, a third, fourth and fifth overall Market Beef Animal will be selected from the Division Champions and Reserve Champions.

-BRED AND OWNED ANGUS HEIFER SHOW FEBRUARY 23, 2024 SPONSORED BY THE GEORGIA ANGUS ASSOCIATION
+BRED AND OWNED ANGUS HEIFER SHOW FEBRUARY 21, 2025 SPONSORED BY THE GEORGIA ANGUS ASSOCIATION